Peter Middleton (banker)

-Sir Peter Edward Middleton (born 23 April 1934) is a British UK Chairman of Marsh & McLennan Companies, former banker and former Chancellor of the University of Sheffield.
+Sir Peter Edward Middleton (born 2 April 1934) is a British UK Chairman of Marsh & McLennan Companies, former banker and former Chancellor of the University of Sheffield.
 He is currently on the board of the Philharmonia Orchestra.

 Life

 Middleton was born on 2 April 1934 in Sheffield.
 His father was Thomas Edward Middleton.
 He was educated at Sheffield City Grammar School and at the University of Sheffield where he gained a first class degree in economics in 1955 with further study at the University of Bristol.
-He lives in Kensington with his wife Connie.
+He lives in Kensington.

 Career

 The Treasury

 After National Service in the Royal Army Pay Corps, Sir Peter joined HM Treasury, ultimately ascending to become Permanent Secretary from 1983 to 1991.

 Barclays Bank

 Sir Peter joined Barclays in 1991 as Group Deputy Chairman and Executive Chairman of Barclays de Zoete Wedd (BZW).
 He became Chairman of Barclays Capital following the reorganisation of BZW in October 1997 and was appointed Barclays Group Chairman in April 1999.
 During this time he was also a board member of Bass PLC from 1992 to 2001 and General Accident (later CGU) from 1992 to 1995.

 He was appointed chairman of the Barclays Group Asia Pacific Advisory Committee in 2004.